iron-software/IronPdfJava.Examples/how-to/custom-watermark/README.md

-# How to Add Custom Watermarks to PDF Documents
+# Applying Custom Watermarks to PDF Documents

 ***Based on <https://ironpdf.com/how-to/custom-watermark/>***

-Watermarking is an effective strategy for securing PDF documents and establishing ownership or confidentiality by applying labels such as "Confidential" or adding corporate logos.
-IronPDF provides a robust solution for this by enabling developers to design custom watermarks using HTML and CSS.
-This flexibility allows for extensive design options through HTML and CSS capabilities.
+Custom watermarks are an excellent method for safeguarding PDF documents, indicating proprietary information, or showcasing certain statuses such as labeling them "Confidential" or embedding a corporation's logo.
+IronPDF offers the capability to design unique watermarks using HTML strings, which provide full CSS styling options allowing for extensive customization to include the wide range of styles that HTML and CSS support.

-This tutorial will cover how to implement various watermark styles including text and images, position watermarks on the page, and adjust their opacity and rotation.
-It includes demonstrations on utilizing advanced features through [TextStamper](https://ironpdf.com/java/object-reference/api/com/ironsoftware/ironpdf/stamp/TextStamper.html) and [ImageStamper](https://ironpdf.com/java/object-reference/api/com/ironsoftware/ironpdf/stamp/ImageStamper.html).
+This tutorial will explore various watermark types including text, images, and demonstrate how to adjust watermark properties like location, opacity, and rotation using tools such as [`TextStamper`](https://ironpdf.com/java/object-reference/api/com/ironsoftware/ironpdf/stamp/TextStamper.html) and [`ImageStamper`](https://ironpdf.com/java/object-reference/api/com/ironsoftware/ironpdf/stamp/ImageStamper.html).

-## Example of Adding a Text Watermark
+## Applying a Text Watermark

-To add a text watermark to a PDF, the `applyWatermark` method is used.
-This method allows for HTML and CSS to enhance text appearance.
-For instance, the following example demonstrates how to add the word 'Confidential' in red to a PDF document.
+To insert a text-based watermark into a PDF document, utilize the `applyWatermark` method.
+This function lets you enter text stylized with HTML and CSS.
+The following example adds a 'Confidential' watermark in red.

 ```java
 import java.io.IOException;